 Written by Jumpei Kawashima

-Right in front of Hakone-Yumoto station is the shōtengai (shopping street) which spans the length of the road.
+Directly in front of Hakone-Yumoto station is a shotengai (shopping street) which spans about 200 meters long.
 Here you will find a series of series of souvenir shops and street food stalls about 200 meters long.
 Be sure to take a walk through and browse the numerous stores here.

-Hakone no Ichi ("Hakone Market") is a souvenir shop inside Hakone-Yumoto station.
-You can find a variety of souvenirs here which are also sold in different shops along the shōtengai, so if you want to save some time, this is a good place for quick souvenir hunt.
+Hakone no Ichi ("Hakone Market") is a souvenir shop inside Hakone-Yumoto Station.
+You can find a variety of goods here which are also sold in different shops along the shotengai, so if you want to save some time, this is a good place for quick souvenir hunt.

 Scenic View from Ajisai-bashi